ibuchh/reinvent2021-private/Lab-2-ECR-Pull-through-cache.md

 ## CreatePullThroughCacheRule

-The following command will set the rule to make a pull from particular upstream registry along with EcrRepositoryPrefix, we will set the upstream registry to DockerHub and EcrRepositoryPrefix to be my-docker-hub in this lab.
+The following command will set the rule to make a pull from particular upstream registry along with EcrRepositoryPrefix, we will set the upstream registry to ECR Public and EcrRepositoryPrefix to be my-ecr-public in this lab.

 ```bash